Jieiku/abridge/README.md

 ### Theme-Switcher

 The theme switcher relies on javascript to work, it applies the .light class to the root documentElement.
 The file that handles this (theme.js) is tiny and optimized and it is the first file loaded in the head, so the performance hit is minimal, but it does still exist.
-Without the Theme switcher you can still use The automatic Theme, it works by using Browser/OS preference and works well enough for me, you can even install a [Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/theme-switcher-for-firefox/) to quickly switch between the two.
+Without the Theme switcher you can still use The automatic Theme, it works by using Browser/OS preference, you can even install a [Firefox plugin](https://addons.mozilla.org/en-US/firefox/addon/theme-switcher-for-firefox/) to quickly switch between the two.
 By default the demo has the theme switcher enabled so that it can be evaluated.

 With the growing number of options and configuration it can get confusing.
 To disable the Theme Switcher, you would comment out the Switcher section and enable your choice in the No switcher section, for example: